Skip to main content

 Read More

 Why was I dropped from my classes?
-790 views

-drop classes payment
+classes drop payment

 Students, please note that you could be removed from classes if you miss the tuition due date or don't meet course prerequisites.
 Instructors might also drop students for not attending or not meeting specific section requirements outlined in the syllabi.
 Your timely attention to these aspects is appreciated.